China central bank vows to step up reforms of finance sector

 It will also guide Chinese financial institutions to play a bigger role in accelerating the process of urbanization and reforming China’s economic structure.

-The policy setting conference said the country would maintain steady economic policies next year, leaving room to maneuver in the face of global risks while deepening reforms to support long-term growth.
+The policy setting conference said the country would maintain steady economic policies next year, leaving room to manoeuvre in the face of global risks while deepening reforms to support long-term growth.

 China’s central bank cut interest rates twice between June and July and lowered banks’ reserve requirement ratio three times after late 2011, freeing an estimated 1.2 trillion yuan ($192.45 billion) for lending.